chuckcscccl/rustlr/appendix.md

 ```
 Rustlr works by treating `_` (represented internally as
 `_WILDCARD_TOKEN_`) like any other terminal symbol when generating the
 LR state machine.
-The wildcard role of the symbol is only signifcant
+The wildcard role of the symbol is only significant
 during parsing when a token is encountered that **does not have a**
 regular transition defined for the current state.
 Normally, such a
 situation results in a parsing error.
 However, if the state defines a